alexbutbetter/showreel/README.md

 my showreel?!??!?!?

-mostly meme games, working on a 2D undertale type game.
+mostly meme games that i made with my friend for shits and giggles and some of my own games.

-© aleksander kurpiewski i think i dunno
+© aleksander kurpiewski i think i dunno (yes this guy is trying to make his shitty games into a career...)